P3GLEG/PwnBack/README.md

 ### PhantomJS

 PhantomJS is required to correctly render pages produced by archive.org.
-The service uses ajax calls to render the page, so if you don't use a webdriver that supports Javascript you will only receive the wayback machines toolbar.
+The service uses ajax calls to render the page, so if you don't use a web driver that supports Javascript you will only receive the way back machines toolbar.

 ### Troubleshooting
-There is an issue with the JVM's Cert storage on certain computers and the SSL certifcate provided by archive.org If you see no traffic traffic being generate run the following command and provide the path to the CA-Bundle
+There is an issue with the JVM's Cert storage on certain computers and the SSL certificate provided by archive.org If you see no traffic being generate run the following command and provide the path to the CA-Bundle

 ```bash
 curl --remote-name --time-cond cacert.pem https://curl.haxx.se/ca/cacert.pem